freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 #### HINTS

 - Follow the directions closely
-- If the tests don't pass, trash all the terminals and redo those instructions
+- If the tests don't pass, trash all the terminals with the trash can icon at the top right of the terminal.
+Then, redo those instructions

 ## 20. Make Directory